 How often does my piano need to be tuned?

-Pianos go out of tune due to weather changes and/or from being played frequently.
+Pianos go out of tune due to humidity/temperature changes and from being played frequently.
 Most manufacturers recommend having their pianos tuned every six months.
 More often may be necessary if it's being played frequently.

 Click here for service recommendations by piano manufacturers.

-If a piano hasn't been tuned for a long time, it may require a pitch raise first in order to raise the tension of the strings.
-After the pitch has been raised, the piano can then be fine tuned.
+If a piano hasn't been tuned for a long time, it may first require a pitch raise to increase the tension of the strings.
+Once the pitch has been raised, the piano can then be fine-tuned.
+Click here for more information.

 Ideally, a piano should stay close to the standard A440 pitch from one tuning to the next making each service visit a fine tuning.